Nongame Wildlife Program

 - The condor population (wild and captive) has steadily increased, reaching over 400 in 2013 (approximately 225 in wild).
-For the most current update check out the Status Update.
+For the most current update check out the Condor Population Status Summary.

 - The first nesting in northern California by free flying condors in over a 100 years was documented in 2006.
 A Big Sur condor pair was found nesting in the burned-out cavity of a Coast Redwood tree.

 You can see live footage of a captive California condor nest during the breeding season at San Diego Zoo Global.
 You can visit the Facebook page, The Condor Cave, to see live footage of a free-flying condor nest.
 You can view images of free-flying condors at Pinnacles National Park.